packedapp/packedtmp/modules/packed/src/main/java/app/packed/application/App-Overview.md

   Can happen doing runtime Internally

-  An App must either have threads running after it has started, or an entry point.
+  An App must either have threads running after it has started, an entry point, or ApplicationConfiguration.keepRunningUntilStopped
   Well no, not after we have added Close.

 == JobApp  (extends App????)